NIRSpec MOS Recommended Strategies

 When preparing for proposal submission, it is useful to work with a Catalog in MPT in order to experiment with observing strategies and get a realistic estimate of the observing efficiency of your MOS observation.
 If a catalog from HST or JWST/NIRCam imaging is not available for your target field (e.g., you are planning to also request NIRCam pre-imaging to obtain a Catalog with accurate positions), then you should create a fake Catalog of expected size and density for running MPT.

-If you have a real Catalog or candidate set (e.g., from HST or JWST/NIRCam) covering an area that is smaller than the MSA footprint, and plan to use the high resolution gratings, try to design your plans so that the majority of the sources are in quad 3 and quad 4.
-This helps to ensure that the target spectra will not be cut off by the edge of the detector.
-You can do this by adjusting the search grid parameters in the MPT Planner with a fixed APA.
+If you have a real Catalog or candidate set (e.g., from HST or JWST/NIRCam) covering an area that is smaller than the MSA footprint, and plan to use the high resolution gratings, the majority of the sources should be in quads 3 and quad 4.
+This helps to avoid red end spectral cut offs by the detector edge.
+You can do this most easily by clicking on the appropriate check boxes in the Masking Setup section of the MPT Planner.

 Source weights